scaleoutsystems/fedn/docs/projects.rst

 Entry Points
 ^^^^^^^^^^^^

-There are up to three Entry Points to be specified.
+There are up to four Entry Points to be specified.

+**Build Entrypoint (build, optional):**

+This entrypoint is usually called **once** for building artifacts such as initial seed models.
+However, it not limited to artifacts, and can be used for any kind of setup that needs to be done before the client starts up.

 **Startup Entrypoint (startup, optional):**